 Lethbridge College has delivered ECE programming to students for over 35 years.
 Recent efforts in this area include: a symposium hosted by the college in December; two faculty members who joined a research excursion to Scotland in February to learn more about the practices in that country; hosting the college’s first pop-up loose parts playground; and a conference for industry professionals in March.

-Twelve community partners from the construction industry donated time, supplies and expertise to create the play area.
+Thirteen community partners from the construction industry donated time, supplies and expertise to create the play area.
 Having so many partners as a part of this project has been very rewarding as they, too, see the tremendous value of this opportunity.